1916 Hyde by-election: Vacancy

-Francis Neilson had been Liberal MP for the seat of Hyde since the January 1910 general elections.
+Francis Neilson had been Liberal MP for the seat of Hyde since the January 1910 general election.
 He was a pacifist and had written the anti-war How Diplomats Make War in 1915.
 He resigned from parliament when his pacifist beliefs conflicted with the First World War.

 Electoral history

 Candidates

 The Hyde Liberal Association chose Thomas Owen Jacobsen to defend the seat.
 Fifty-two-year-old Jacobsen was a locally based businessman who was born in Liverpool, and was the son of a naturalised Dane.
 He was a master printer and the senior partner in the stationery company of Jacobsen, Welch and Company, whose paper mills were at Hyde, Cheshire.
 In 1914 the Hyde Unionist Association had selected James Leadbitter Knott as their prospective parliamentary candidate in anticipation of a 1914/15 general election.
 Knott was a son of James Knott a former Conservative MP for Sunderland.
 When the election was called Knott was on active service.
 Due to the wartime party truce, the Unionists chose not to oppose the Liberal candidate and Jacobsen was endorsed by the Asquith led Coalition Government.
 DP Davies came forward as an Independent candidate.
 Davies was the nominee of the National Union of Attested Married Men, an organisation opposed to the government's policy on conscription.